leosavio/infra-microk8s-local-dev/RoutesMicrok8s.md

 5. To run the generated command on Windows with administrative privileges, open a PowerShell window as an administrator.
 6. Copy and paste the generated command into the PowerShell window and press Enter.
 7. To remove the route, repeat steps 4-6 with the parameter value `remove`.
-8. To check the active routes, run the following command in a PowerShell window with administrative privileges:
+8. To check the active routes, run the following command in a PowerShell window with administrative privileges: `route print`

 ## Conclusion

 This script can simplify the process of adding or removing a route on the Windows host that allows access to resources within a MicroK8s cluster, making it easier for developers to work with MicroK8s on Windows WSL2.
 By automating the process of generating the `route` or `route delete` command, the script reduces the risk of errors and ensures that the correct network information is used.

+## Contributing to this Material

+Your contributions and suggestions to this material are always welcome and highly appreciated!
+By sharing your knowledge and expertise, you can help others and make a positive impact on the development ecosystem.

+If you have any ideas or suggestions on how this material can be improved, feel free to open an issue or submit a pull request.
+Your contributions will help make this resource even more useful to the development community.

+So don't hesitate to get involved and help improve this resource for everyone!